 This is another great hostess gift.
-In one hour, you can whip up a brightly-coloured table runner in your recipient's favourite colours.
+In one hour, you can whip up a brightly-colored table runner in your recipient's favourite colors.
 If her kids make as big of a mess of her table linens as mine do, she will be thrilled to receive one of these!

 #41: Bath Bombs with Rings Inside

 I love the idea of hiding something inside a bath bomb.
 It's like a Kinder Surprise without the melted chocolate and the microscopic instructions.
 If you're feeling particularly ambitious, this post includes ideas for a "ring bomb party".

 The perfect gift to give as a stocking stuff or sell at a Christmas craft fair.
 These candy cane lip balms use beeswax, shea butter, and sweet almond oil to keep dry lips protected all winter long.

 Here's another lip balm option.
 This one uses beeswax, coconut oil, cocoa butter, peppermint oil, and a chocolate chip to create a sweet smelling (and tasting?) balm that will please chocolate lovers.